skijit/notes/sound/musical-acoustics/chapter1.md

     - no units (e.g. 1) for a digital audio recording
 - **Where does the 20 come from in the decibel equation?**
     - It's more like a ```- 2 \cdot 10``` than a 20
         - 10: easy, that's bc the units is *deci*bels, not bels
         - 2: bc the ratio needs to be squared to make it not subject to the positive/negative sign of the amplitudes.
             - As a basic log property you can move the 2 out of the log term and multiply it by the final result, which is computationally more simple.

-&nbsp;
-&nbsp;

-** Word Size And Linear Quantization**
+## Word Size And Linear Quantization
-- AKA Bit-depth or bit-resolution
+- Word Size AKA Bit-depth or bit-resolution
-- The selection of a word size has an impact on the *fidelity* of the audio, which can be (partially?) characterized by the *SQNR*- Signal-to-quantization-noise-ratio (which is the digital counterpart to the analog-domain Signal to noise ratio (aka S/R, SNR))
+- The selection of a word size has an impact on the *SQNR*- Signal-to-quantization-noise-ratio (which is the digital counterpart to the analog-domain Signal to noise ratio (aka S/R, SNR))
 - Linear Quantization is the process of taking an analog, real-valued signal and mapping it to a new number that fits within the prescribed word size.
     - Works by dividing the incoming signal into uniformly sized (hence *linear*) regions
     - Given an input signal with a range of ```- \pm E``` volts and a bit-depth N: